Study level

 II.3 The problem of racemization

-Integrated Problem: Synthesis of a dipeptide
+Integrated problem: Synthesis of a dipeptide

 III- Synthesis strategies (3h)

-III.1 Permanent and semi-permanent protections/orthogonality
+III.1 Permanent and semi-permanent protection/orthogonality

-III.2 Strategic Approaches/ Activation-Coupling
+III.2 Strategic approaches/ Activation-Coupling

 III.3 Characterization methods (NMR, MS)